qapish/labman/architecture.md

 - Provide a *single secure ingress* (via WireGuard)
 - Aggregate multiple local OpenAI-compatible inference endpoints
 - Expose them as a unified OpenAI API to a remote control-plane
+- Terminate a local WebSocket connection from Portman and a remote WebSocket connection to Conplane, forwarding structured protocol messages between them
 - Maintain a minimal, auditable footprint
 - Avoid requiring any public exposure of the operator’s network